isomorphic-software/smartclient-docs/classes/DynamicForm.md

 ## Attr: DynamicForm.titleOrientation

 ### Description
 Default orientation for titles for items in this form.
-[TitleOrientation](../reference_2.md#type-titleorientation) lists valid options.
+[TitleOrientation](../reference.md#type-titleorientation) lists valid options.

 Note that titles on the left or right take up a cell in tabular [form layouts](../kb_topics/formLayout.md#kb-topic-form-layout), but titles on top do not.

 ### Groups

 - formTitles

-**Flags**: IRW

----
-## Attr: DynamicForm.linearHintWidth

-### Description
-When [DynamicForm.linearMode](#attr-dynamicformlinearmode) is true, this property sets the amount of space reserved for [hint-text](FormItem.md#attr-formitemhint) in formItems that set a hint.
-May be set to a pixel-size like 100 or a percentage, such as "30%".

-### Groups

-- formLayout

 **Flags**: IRW